1. Offroad and All Discipline licenses - AusCycling

 There are three drawbacks to purchasing a full license.
 The first is that upfront it's kinda expensive.
-It is better value for money the more you race, but the initial hip pocket pain is acute - from $200 for an under 19 to $360 for an Elite, depending on the club you join.
+It is better value for money the more you race, but the initial hip pocket pain is acute - from $150 for a dirt licence to ~$300 for an Elite licence with some club that insists on adding a solid club fee (depending on the club you join).
 The second is that you have to join a club.
 This isn't always a drawback, because with club membership can come a nice sense of community, but every club has its bad points.
 Except Brunswick.
 And thirdly, license categories are based on age, so you have to tell everyone how old you are.

 1a.
 UCI Licence

 Are you PRO AS F&*K?
 Are you from out of this country and have a sometime rep for racing CX in Belgium?
 Do you have a UCI international licence?
 Then that's cool.
 Just watch out for Nikcee trying to steal some of your euro-pro-sheen.

-You can but a 3-Ride licence from CA here for $51.20.
-This will cover you for the first two Dirty Deeds Urban Cyclocross races and one other Cycling Victoria race.
-This could be a Track, Road or CX race, of course we highly recommend using that space slot to partake in one of the other CX races happening around the state (but be aware you can only race in the open category at a State Series race on this).
+You can but a Trial licence from ACA here for $zero monies.
+This will cover you for a month of racing allowing you to partake in other CX races happening around the state (but be aware you can only race in the open category at a State Series race on this).

 3. KIDZ licence